andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/unit-testing-model-layer-core-data-swift.md

 ### Set up an in-memory NSManagedObjectContext

 A [Stack Overflow][2] question+answer sparked some thoughts.
 The idea and the code both came from there.
-The answer uses Objective-C, so my contribution is that I&#8217;ve written it in Swift.
+The answer uses Objective-C, so my contribution is that I've written it in Swift.
 In my project, I created a new Swift file called &#8220;CoreDataHelpers.swift&#8221; in my tests target.
-Here&#8217;s a look at the helper function:
+Here's a look at the helper function:

 <pre class="lang:swift mark:9 decode:true " title="CoreDataHelpers.swift" >import CoreData